defiestc/IL5DeploymentGuide/SQLDeploymentGuide.md

 TDE Encryption with Customer-Managed Keys
 1. Register an App in App registration in the portal to get the Object ID and Secret (see previous section)
-	a.
-Create a Secret, note down the secret value.
+	* Create a Secret, note down the secret value.
 Note down the Application (client) ID found on the overview page.
 2. Create a Key Vault
 3. Import (or create) a key in the key vault.
 This key will be used to encrypt databases with TDE.
 4. Set Access policy in the Key Vault – Use Key Mgmt template and add Unwrap Key , Wrap Key
-	a.
-Set access policy for SQL Server managed ID
+	* Set access policy for SQL Server managed ID
-	b.
-Set access policy for Application registration (from step 1) managed ID
+	* Set access policy for Application registration (from step 1) managed ID
 5. Integrate SQL Server with AKV
-	a.
-Go to SQL Server in the portal, click on Azure Key Vault integration and enable Key Vault
+	* Go to SQL Server in the portal, click on Azure Key Vault integration and enable Key Vault
-	b.
-You will need the Key Vault URL, the application ID of the app registration and the secret value of the secret from step 1.
+	* You will need the Key Vault URL, the application ID of the app registration and the secret value of the secret from step 1.
-	c.
-Give the credential a name.
+	* Give the credential a name.
 The credential created here needs to be mapped to the SQL service account to create an Asymmetric Key.
 6. Install SQL Connector for AKV, if required.
 Marketplace image of Enterprise SQL Server 2019 on Windows Server 2019 already comes with it.
 7. Create a registry key and give full permissions to SQL Service account
-	a.
-Create a new registry key in HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\
+	* Create a new registry key in HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\
-	b.
-Name it “SQL Server Cryptographic Provider” (without the quotes)
+	* Name it “SQL Server Cryptographic Provider” (without the quotes)
-	c.
-Give full permission to the SQL Server service account on this key.
+	* Give full permission to the SQL Server service account on this key.
-8. Steps 4a, and 5-7 should be repeated on all servers in Always On AGs
+8. Steps 4 (Set acccess policy for SQL Server managed ID), and 5-7 should be repeated on all servers in Always On AGs
 9. Configure SQL Server
-	a.
-Map the credential created in step 5 to the service account running SQL Service.
+	* Map the credential created in step 5 to the service account running SQL Service.
 Repeat on all SQL instances in Always On AGs.
+			/*
 			ALTER LOGIN [SQLserver4TDEDe\sqladmin]
-			ADD CREDENTIAL [AKVCred4SQLServiceAcct];  --this cred was created in step 5
+			ADD CREDENTIAL [AKVCred4SQLServiceAcct];  --this cred was created in step 5 */

 	b.
 Create an Asymmetric Key by opening the Key created in the Key Vault.
 Repeat on all SQL instances in Always On AGs.
 			CREATE ASYMMETRIC KEY AsymKeyTDE